siyul-park/uniflow/README.md

   code: pong
 ```

-To execute the workflow, use the following command:
+To run the workflow, use the following command:

 ```sh
 uniflow start --filename example/ping.yaml
 ```

-Verify it works by calling the HTTP endpoint:
+To verify it's working, call the HTTP endpoint:

 ```sh
 curl localhost:8000/ping